It’s best to buy life insurance when you’re a Spring chicken.

-Or it could be that you had another policy that you cancelled because it was too expensive (#thoughtsandprayers)
+Or it could be that you had another policy that you cancelled because you thought it was too expensive.

-Today, you’re likely a couple of decades older than you were when you took out your first policy and it’s also likely that your clean bill of health isn’t quite so clean anymore.
+Today, you’re likely a couple of decades older than you were when you took out your first policy, and it’s also likely that your bill of health isn’t quite so clean anymore.

-You may think you’re up the proverbial without a paddle, but with the right info, you can get it sorted.
+You may think you’re up the proverbial without a paddle, but you can get it sorted with the right info.

-Over 60’s Life Assurance is one option; basically it’s Life Assurance without the need for medical information.
+Over 60’s Life Assurance is one option; it’s Life Assurance without medical questions.

-You sign a form and you’re accepted immediately.
+You sign a form, and the insurer gives you cover immediately.

 If you know anything about insurance, you’re probably thinking,